 The Bible is clear that the only way of salvation is through the Lord Jesus Christ.
 About whom it was said, “Neither is there salvation in any other…” (Acts 4:12).
 All men in every dispensation and throughout history face the same inherited problem – sin.
 The solution to that problem always lies in God through Jesus Christ.

 “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:” – Romans 5:12

 This inherited sin works in every man to produce death; for the wages of sin is death (Romans 6:23).
-It is this eternal condemnation that will be enforced at the judgment seat of Christ that generates our need for being saved.
+It is this condemnation that will be enforced on the day of judgment that generates our need for salvation.
 (See “How can God judge me?” for more on this).
 To defeat the stronghold of death over our lives and sin over our being, God out of his mercy and grace sent Jesus Christ in the fashion of a man to die a death of sacrifice and to resurrect.

 All Men Saved by Grace

 All men in every dispensation are saved on the merits of what Christ achieved at the cross, defeating death and sin.
 It is from the message given to Paul that we first learn that God can be just in saving any man, while at the same time being the very justifier of every man that believes in Jesus.
 For when Christ took our punishment upon himself, he who knew no sin became sin for us.
 God’s wrath was satisfied and he is free to justify men based upon their faith.

 “To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.” – Romans 3:26